New with the Flatiron Flyer

-Construction on Phase 2 of US 36 express lanes project begins, public meetings scheduledConstruction has begun on Phase 2 of the US 36 Express Lanes Project.
-In April, Plenary Roads Denver was selected as the concessionaire for this phase, which will complete improvements to the entire US 36 corridor between Denver and Boulder.
+Crews work on Phase 2 of US 36 express lanes project Crews continue work on Phase 2 of the US 36 Express Lanes Project during the summer of 2015.
+Plenary Roads Denver, the concessionaire for this phase, will complete improvements to the entire US 36 corridor between Denver and Boulder.

 Phase 2 extends the express lane in each direction from 88th Street in Louisville to Table Mesa Drive in Boulder.
 The project will open to the public in 2016.